BV-BRC/BV-BRC-Docs/docroot/tutorial/taxonomic_classification/taxonomic_classification.md

 * Indented scientific name.
 ![Figure 41](./images/Picture41.png "Figure 41")

+## Diversity Statistics
+1. Bracken is a companion program to Kraken2 and the other tools in the Kraken suite.
+It regenerates the report file using the new values calculated by Bracken.
+The Bracken results are used in the output files.
+The raw result files are available in the sample subdirectory under bracken_output.
+Any levels whose reads were below the threshold of 10 are not included.
+Percentages will be re-calculated for the remaining levels.
+Unclassified reads are not included in the report.
+Bracken functions calculate alpha and beta diversity.
+The statistics displayed in .HTML files as well as a .CSV for downstream analysis.
+Selecting the **alpha_diversity.csv** row followed by the **View** icon will open the alpha diversity table.
 ![Figure 42](./images/Picture42.png "Figure 42")

+2. Clicking on the **alpha_diversity.html** row, followed by the **View** icon, opens the **Alpha Statistics** file.
+This is similar to the alpha_diversity.csv file but includes explanations of the different diversity statistics at the bottom of the file.
 ![Figure 43](./images/Picture43.png "Figure 43")

+3. Beta diversity statistics are also provided.
+The **beta_diversity.csv** file should be downloaded, but the **beta_stats_heatmap.html** file is available for viewing.
+This is a heatmap displaying the beta-diversity value between each sample.
+Beta-diversity is quantified as the variability in community composition (the identity of taxa observed) between samples within a group of samples [13].
+It is calculated by the KrakenTools beta_diversity.py script to compute the Bray-Curtis dissimilarity matrix [14] for pairwise dissimilarities among the samples.
+In this matrix, a 0 means the two samples were exactly the same and a 1 means they are maximally divergent.
 ![Figure 44](./images/Picture44.png "Figure 44")

+## Multisample reports

+16. If multiple samples are submitted, functions from Pavian create an interactive multisample comparison table.
+Clicking on the **multi_sample_table.csv** row and then clicking on the **View** icon in the green action bar will open this an interactive view of this table.
 ![Figure 45](./images/Picture45.png "Figure 45")

+17. It is possible to filter the **multi_sample_table.csv**.
+If a particular taxon is of interest, the name can be entered into the text box at the top of the page, followed by clicking on the **Apply** button.
+This will rewrite the table to show the results that match that name.

 ![Figure 46](./images/Picture46.png "Figure 46")

+18. Results are compiled into a MultiQC report.
+The **multiqc_report.html** can be viewed by selecting the row that contains it, and then clicking on the **View** icon.
 ![Figure 47](./images/Picture47.png "Figure 47")

+19. Scroll down the **multiqc_report.html** to see additional comparisons across the samples.
 ![Figure 48](./images/Picture48.png "Figure 48")

+20. Select the row that contains the **multisample_comparison.html** table and click on the **View** icon in the green action bar.
+Interact with the table by clicking the up and down arrows next to the sample ID.
+This will sort the results for the taxa with the highest z-score at the. top of the table.
+Set a range for the values in a column in the “All” text box.
+Click the “Prev”, “Next”, and page numbers to sort through pages of the table.
+Note that there are usually many pages of data.

+The robust z-score is the median absolute deviation.
+This method is chosen to reduce impact from outliers in the data, providing a more reliable measure of relative position within the data distribution.
+A positive robust z-score indicates that the number of fragments assigned to that taxon was above the median or central tendency of the data.
+Conversely, a negative robust z-score indicates that the number of fragments assigned to that taxon was below the median or central tendency of the data.
+The magnitude (represented as the value of the z-score) indicates the distance of the data point from the central tendency in terms of the robust measure of dispersion.

+The intensity of the red for each cell is calculated by putting the read scores into quantiles probabilities ranging from 0.05 to 0.95 with an increment of 0.05.
+This means that the intensity of the color represents the relative position in the dataset’s distribution for that datapoint.
+A darker color indicates that value is more likely to be an outlier.

 ![Figure 49](./images/Picture49.png "Figure 49")

+21. The **multisample_krona.html** file is only generated if multiple samples are submitted with this job.
+First select the row that contains this file, and then click on the **View** icon.
+Click to view krona plots of each sample included in your analysis.
+Toggle between all the samples included in your analysis by clicking on the sample names or up and down arrows in the upper left-hand corner of the report underneath the Krona logo.
 ![Figure 50](./images/Picture50.png "Figure 50")